 My 'Carry On Columbus' DVD cover design signed by Bernie.

+CP: Now, ‘Carry On Columbus’?
+BC: Well, that was a disaster.
 CP: Well to be fair I personally don’t think it was as bad as a lot of people make out.
 It is big in Australia.
 You can readily get it on DVD over there and the USA but not in the UK?
+BC: (Laughs), well Australia, now that’s a completely different thing you see.

+CP: What are your thoughts on all the rumours over the years of resurrecting the ‘Carry On’ films?
 BC: It wouldn’t work.
 You would have to call it something different or it wouldn’t work.
 You could apply the same formula, but it would have to have a different title?

+CP: Do you still attend many events and conventions these days?
+BC: I do, if they are convenient for me.
+If you are around, you will have to come over and say ‘hi’.
 If I am ever in your neck of the woods I will come and find you and we can go fishing (laughs) (Bernie is a keen fisherman).

 My thanks & gratitude to Bernard Cribbins for taking the time to share his memories & talking to me for this feature for the website